 Newsrooms can include newspapers, news magazines, broadcast stations, digital news outlets, and investigative journalism organizations.
 Writers employed by or writing for think tanks, lobbying groups, or advocacy groups are not eligible.

-We look for applicants with proven journalism experience, proven ability to report and execute a complex project in their proposed medium, and a strong background or reporting experience in the subject.
+We look for applicants with proven journalism experience and proven ability to report and execute a complex project in their proposed medium.

 We are committed to working with rural, hydrocarbon-producing and marginalized communities across the United States and we will ask judges to keep this in mind when selecting Fellowship placements.